aamining/Movie_REM/readme.md

 * This repo is containing two other folders, api and react-web

-* api: deal with node api. it has also its readme file.
+* api (back): deal with node api. it has also its readme file.
-* react-web deal with how to connect front to back end with proxy.
+* react-web (front) deal with how to connect front to back end with proxy.
 It also has its readme file

 # MongoDB